airesalmeida/cv-aires/website/docs/cv.md

 #### Second Client<font size="2"> (Managed Services)</font>

-This client was a Canadian Insurance Company that helped newer teams with time-to-market.
+This client was a canadian insurance company that helped newer teams with time-to-market.
 I worked there as a member of the Managed Services Team with the responsabilities of analyzing and fixing production defects using **[Gosu](https://gosu-lang.github.io/ )** (Java) and **[Guidewire](https://www.guidewire.com/)**.

 #### Third Client<font size="2"> (Quality Assurance Team)</font>

-At Portage ensured that the software meets quality standards before deployment, create tests, running tests, testing the software function on Policy Center, Billing Center and Claim Center for End to End (E2E) Team.
+In this project I worked for another large canadian insurance company.
+I ensured that the software met quality standards before deployment, created tests and tested the software function on Policy Center, Billing Center and Claim Center for End to End (E2E) Team.

 ## CERTIFICATIONS
 - OutSystems 11 Tradicional Web Developer